dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   - **Proposed change:** remove this altogether or make institution/project owner of the resource.
   - Should hiwis be "owners" of resources they create on behalf of their professor?
   - If the creator should have max permission, then give it explicitly.
-  => Owner will be renamed to creator.
+  - => Owner will be renamed to creator.
 We need this for provenance.
 Does not give any permissions automatically.
-The
-     permissions depend on what is defined for the project and the *creator* smart group.
+The permissions depend on what is defined for the project and the *creator* smart group.

 **Resource creation permission to course**

   - beeing part of a projects gives resource creation permission.
 What if some project members are not allowed to create new resources (or only certain types; Lumiere Lausanne requirement), but are only allowed to change existing resources?
-  => These kind of permissions can be set on groups.
+  - => These kind of permissions can be set on groups.
 A project can have different groups, giving different kind of permissions.

 **Support Default Permissions**

   - Allow for a project to define permissions that a newly created resource inside a project should receive (current Salsah behavior)
   - Lumiere Lausanne requirement
-  => Will be allowed.
+  - => Will be allowed.

 **Groups**

   - Do groups belong to projects, i.e. are they seen as extensions to projects?
   - Does someone need to be part of a project to belong to a group of that project?
-  => Every group needs to belong to a project.
+  - => Every group needs to belong to a project.
 No GroupAdmins.
 ProjectAdmins with additional GroupAdmin permissions.

 **root**

   - Should the 'root' / SystemAdmin user have 'implicitly' or 'explicitly' all permissions?
-  => Has implicitly all permissions.
+  - => Has implicitly all permissions.

   - Does the has all permissions also extend to projects?
 Is the root user going to be part of every project?
     If yes, then again implicitly or explicitly?
-  => Since 'root' / SystemAdmin already has all permissions, doesn't realy matter if part of a project or group
+  - => Since 'root' / SystemAdmin already has all permissions, doesn't realy matter if part of a project or group

 **Ivan's Use Case**

   - The system administrator creates the project and sets Ivan as the project administrator.
 As the project administrator, I have all permissions on all objects (Resources/Values; Project Groups) belonging to the project (knora-base:attachedToProject).
 Nobody outside of the project should be allowed to see anything that is created as part of Ivan's project.
 He wants to be able to create two groups: *Reviewer*, *Creator*.
     The *Reviewer* group should only give *read-access* to someone inside the group to resources pointing to this group, but allow the creation of annotations.
 Further, annotations should only be readable by users inside the *Reviewer* group.
-    The *Creator* group should give a user create permission and modify permision on the objects the user has created.
+    The *Creator* group should give a user create permission and modify permission on the objects the user has created.
     Any resources created belong to the project.
 The *Creator* group is meant for contributors helping out with the project, e.g., Hiwis.
-  => Covered
+  - => Covered

 **Lausanne Projects**

-  - A project wants to restrict the permissions of newly created resources to a fixed set => Covered.
+  - A project wants to restrict the permissions of newly created resources to a fixed set
+  - => Covered.
 Will be able do define 'default permissions' and restrict the creation of new resources to these permissions

   - This means for the current implementation, that any permissions supplied during the resource creation request need to be checked and if needed overriden.
-  => Covered.
-Also in the new design, the backend will need to always check the suplied permissions for newly created resources as we cannot ve sure that the GUI
-     will behave correctly (e.g., many different "Salsah" implementations)
+  - => Covered.
+Also in the new design, the backend will need to always check the suplied permissions for newly created resources as we cannot ve sure that the GUI will behave correctly (e.g., many different "Salsah" implementations)

   - Restrict creation/access of certain classes of resources to certain groups, e.g., group A is able to create/access resources of class A but not of class B.
-  => Covered.
+  - => Covered.
 Will be able to give a certain group only create permission for specific classes

 **Results**

-  - Owner -> Creator
+  - *Owner* renamed to *Creator*
   - Some permissions are attached to groups (e.g., Add Resource (Class), Modify Ontology, etc.), and some are attached to resources (e.g., this group has read/modify permission, etc.)
   - Ontologien Benutzung einschränken (nur auf bestimmte Gruppen, oder frei zur Verfügung)